 This term, we are asking you to bake some gingerbread, and sell it at your Christmas Fayre to help us raise money to bring Fairtrade to more farmers and workers.
 This means we can challenge unfair trade and ensure farmers get to a place where they can feed and educate their children and look forward to an independent future.

-There are many different spices in gingerbread, and within the pack you can find out about the farmers in India, Sri Lanka, Madagascar and beyond who grow the spices we enjoy.
+There are many different spices in gingerbread, and during this activity you can find out about the farmers in India, Sri Lanka, Madagascar and beyond who grow the spices we enjoy.

-Get ahead of the crowd and order your pack now – it contains a recipe for Fairtrade gingerbread, an assembly, ideas for decorating your stall and a fun board game all about Fairtrade gingerbread.
+If you have ordered your pack it will be with you next week .
+It contains a recipe for Fairtrade gingerbread, an assembly, ideas for decorating your stall and a fun board game all about Fairtrade gingerbread.